Genez-io/genez-io.github.io/content/posts/getting_started.md

 ## Let’s Get Started

-This guide will get you up and running with genez.io in less than five minutes.
-We’ve already made an application which is ready for you to deploy in the genez.io infrastructure.
+This guide will get you up and running with genezio in less than five minutes.
+We’ve already made an application which is ready for you to deploy in the genezio infrastructure.

-### Install genez.io CLI
+### Install genezio CLI

-First, you need to install genez.io on your working machine by running the following command:
+First, you need to install genezio on your working machine by running the following command:

 ```